P4v4n5/k8sAutomationUsingGo/README.md

-# Kubernetes Dynamic Environment Variable Operator
+# Kubernetes Dynamic Environment Variable Operator using Go!

 This project demonstrates how to create a custom Kubernetes Operator using Go that dynamically updates the environment variables of a running microservice by watching a ConfigMap.